GENI-NSF/geni-tools/README-omni.txt

   - At other frameworks, this is ignored.
   - This option is ignored for commands like `createsliver`, `allocate`, `provision`, and `getversion`.
+ - Added new option `--noExtraCHCalls` to disable calls to the clearinghouse to report slivers, query for slivers, or query a list of aggregates; explicit CH calls and retrieving credentials is not effected. (#514)

 New in v2.4: